open/close all folders

 - This trope is possibly a reason why Dick Grayson got new Nightwing costumes.
 His first one was very 80s◊ while his second was very 90s◊ with hair to match and that followed him into his more familiar costume for a time.

 - The Calculator.
-Originally a supervillain with a giant calculator on his chest, calculators having just come into wide use at the time.
+Originally a supervillain with a giant calculator on his chest, pocket calculators having just come into wide use at the time.
 In recent years, he's matured into a costumeless Information Broker and plotter, and Oracle's archrival.
 Possibly her stalker as well.

 - Guy Gardner didn't become an actual Green Lantern until the 1980s, where he was essentially made into a walking parody of Reagan-era policies.
 He started a war with the USSR and frequently expressed admiration for the amoral corporate raiders of the era.
 His characterization has progressed since then, but his 1980s look remains intact.

 - His fellow GL, John Stewart, was introduced amidst the racial turmoil of the 1970s as an Angry Black Man who railed against "The Man" and frequently provided a liberal counterpoint to conservative white Hal Jordan.
-Like Gardener, Stewart has grown into a complex and well-rounded character.
+Like Gardner, Stewart has grown into a complex and well-rounded character.